bimobject/docs/docs/documentation/data/comparing-entities.md

 # Comparing entities

-Eando X features side-by-side comparisons of the environmental performance of your components, materials, and packaging.
+EandoX features side-by-side comparisons of the environmental performance of your components, materials, and packaging.
 This allows you to quickly view sustainability metrics, making it easier to make informed choices to reduce environmental impact across your supply chain.

 ## Accessing comparisons